Hexworks/hexworks-site/_zircon_docs/2018-11-15-the-component-system.md

 > Apart from being disabled [Component]s can also be hidden, they can have their own tilesets for drawing them.
 > Take a look at [TilesetOverride] to see how you can change tilesets.

 Each [Component] will decide on its own how it uses the [ComponentStyleSet] for drawing.
-This enables *Zircon* to have [Component]s which are visually consistent:
+This enables *Zircon* to have [Component]s that are visually consistent:

 ![All Components](/assets/img/all_components.png)